 - I must have control over my time

 Take the time to write it down; write down what you want and don’t let anything stop you.
 You’re worth it.

 3. Do everything from a place of love

 I know.
 This sounds like I’ve really gone off to live in the woods with a cult.
-But I’m serious: When you approach a problem or a person without fear, things just work out.
-That means being totally honest with yourself and everyone else, even when it scares you.
-When it comes to the really hard stuff like hiring or firing, doing anything out of fear or desperation is not going to work in the long term.
+But I’m serious—when you approach a problem or a person with love (inspiration, joy, or excitement) instead of fear (anxiety, desperation, or stress), things work out.
+That means being totally honest with yourself and everyone else.
+When it comes to the really hard stuff, like hiring or firing, doing anything out of fear or desperation is not going to work in the long term.
 You’ll regret it and that other person will remember it forever.
-I know, I’ve done it.
+Trust me, I’ve done it.

-We ask all potential hiring candidates, “what do you love to do, what are you passionate about?” and we take how that can influence a healthy work environment and meaningful work for our team very seriously.
+We ask all potential hiring candidates, “What do you love to do?
+What are you passionate about?”
+We take how that can influence a healthy work environment and meaningful work for our team very seriously.
 We ask the same of our clients.